IUNetSci/acnn-website/README.md

 Harp is an NPM package that lets you run a microserver that automatically parses and transpiles scss files.

-To run harp, after installing the npm development packages, run the following command at the command line: `./harp server site`.
+To run harp, after installing the npm development packages, run the following command at the command line: `./harp server docs`.
 The site will then be viewable at `http://localhost:9000`.